UNSW-MTRN4230-T2-2021/major-project-mtrn4230-H15A_cough_armie_ettiquette/Planning_and_Design/User_Interface_Planning.md

   - Violation Resolved [Send, Topic: MsgstoController] (Has a status number) NOTE: Should have a corresponding violation resolution check in Game Controller.

 ## Tertiary Window:
-  - Displays documentation (note: game should pause when viewing the documentation)
+  - Displays documentation (optional: game should pause when viewing the documentation)

 ## To Resolve:
 - What areas are Jo and Daniel working on that we need to synchronise with? **Daniel: Computer Vision - seeing the pieces and determining what they are.
 Rule Violation Check is optional.**